studio1902/statamic-peak-docs/docs/getting-started/commands.md

 You can register your own custom (private) content for `blocks`, `sets` and `presets`.
 This way you can install internal content onto your sites that should be private.

 ### Knowledge requirements
-Behind the surface, the commands run a bunch of `operations` behind the scenes.
+Behind the scene, the commands run a bunch of `operations`.
 The addon ships with the following built-in operations:

 - `attach_collections_to_navigation`
 - `attach_taxonomy_to_collections`